gddavis21/CarND-Term1-P5-Vehicle-Detection/writeup_report.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-Class `vehicles.VehicleDetector` (vehicles.py TODO) applies frame-by-frame vehicle matching (via `VehicleRecognizer`) and then applies an algorithm for filtering false positives out of the match results:
+Class `vehicles.VehicleDetector` (vehicles.py line 599) applies frame-by-frame vehicle matching (via `VehicleRecognizer`) and then applies an algorithm for filtering false positives out of the match results:
   * records positions and match-strength scores of vehicle matches in each video frame
   * creates a frame-by-frame `heatmap`
     - start with an empty (zero) heatmap same size as frame